axibase/atsd/rule-engine/notifications/slack.md

 ## Prerequisites

-Install and configure the [Web Driver](web-driver.md) in order to send chart screenshots into Slack.
+Install and configure the [Web Driver](web-driver.md) to send chart screenshots into Slack.

 ## Create Workspace